 Prime Climb: While most of the games listed here appear to have another goal than just practicing math skills, this one is full-on math!
 It will help children practice their addition, subtraction, multiplication and division skills, which makes it great for 3rd grade and up.
 2-4 players.

 Even Steven’s Odd: Allows children to practice addition, subtraction, even/odd numbers and following patterns.
-There are two levels of difficulty and it is appropriate for the 1st-4th grade group.
+There are two levels of difficulty and it is appropriate for the 1st-4th grade.
 It is somewhat similar to Yahtzee.
 2-4 players